 These cascades can be triggered by specific tiny changes, initiated by catalysts, produced by the cell and are dependent upon the precise composition and proportion of the ions within the water, both inside and outside the cell.
 This balance of ions is critical to the functioning of the cell.
 When certain ions are not available, certain functions cannot progress (There is a reason why various sports drinks claim to replenish one’s depleted electrolytes).
 These actions can be in response to a variety of environmental stressors resulting in an ‘appropriate’ response by the cell to the stress or stimuli.
 (Simple, right?)
 Over the course of many millions of years relationships and functions refined and evolved in such ways that were supportive of more complex cellular and multi-cellular life, requiring that this internal communication be capable of extending beyond the individual cell, to other tissues and the organism as a whole.

 Life began in Earth’s waters, for a very good reason.
-The bio-chemical reactions that are critical to life require water and what better a medium for this to take place in than within a body of water itself, a condition more conducive to these reactions/ communications increasing their likelihood in very simplistic organisms.
+The bio-chemical reactions that are critical to life require water and what better a medium for this to take place than within a body of water itself, a condition more conducive to these reactions/ communications increasing their likelihood in very simplistic organisms.
 The development of the cell life was first in Earth’s waters…and it remains central to its process today having evolved structures and strategies so that organisms can carry what they need within themselves.
-Terrestrial organisms still maintain essentially the same conditions within themselves as do aquatic organisms that still rely upon the water they live in..
+Terrestrial organisms still maintain essentially the same conditions within themselves as do aquatic organisms that still rely upon the water they live in.
+In order for plant life to move to land they had to develop the ability to protect themselves from the desiccation that comes with aridity.
+Many of the evolutionary developments since then worked to improve the performance of plants in terms of their ability to survive aridity.

 Quantum Biology: The Realm of Quantum Physics in the Organism